ACLU claims Kern County misreported individuals transferred to ICE; Youngblood denies claims

 Maria Romani, a staff attorney for the ACLU and the author of the report, said they have raised these issues with the sheriff both in person and in writing, but did not respond to questions Friday regarding the retroactive raising of these issues.

-The report was released to promulgate the need for Assembly Bill 937, or the VISION Act.
+The ACLU released its report to urge the need for Assembly Bill 937, or the VISION Act.
 This bill aims to prevent local law enforcement agencies from helping to detain, transfer or deport any person "for an immigration purpose," according to the legislation.

 "The sheriff's current practice of facilitating transfers to ICE impacts not just the person who is being transferred but their families and our communities," Romani said in a statement to The Californian.
 "These transfers are completely voluntary and should not be taking place.
 Regions like the Central Valley would benefit from this kind of bright-line rule, rather than rules with various exceptions that inhibit effective and equitable implementation in a region that already suffers from a lack of robust removal defense representation.
 California must have the courage to propel a vision of inclusivity so that all its residents can thrive in safety."